On the arithmetic of weighted complete intersections of low degree: Preliminaries

-A key role in what follows will be played by Kontsevich moduli space of stable maps $\MM_{g,m}(X,\beta)$.
+An important role in what follows will be played by the moduli space of rational stable maps $\MM_{0,m}(X,\beta)$.
 We recall here its basic properties, and refer the reader to \cite{FP} and \cite{CK} for further details.

 \begin{defin} Let $X$ be a smooth, projective, complex variety.
 Let $\beta \in CH_1(X)$ be the class of a curve.
-An \em $m-$pointed, genus $g$ stable map to $X$ \em is the datum $(C,p_1,...,p_m,f)$ of:
+An \em $m-$pointed, genus $0$ stable map to $X$ \em is the datum $(C,p_1,...,p_m,f)$ of:

-1) a projective, connected, reduced, at worst nodal curve $C$ of arithmetic genus $g$;
+1) a projective, connected, reduced, at worst nodal curve $C$ of arithmetic genus $0$;